SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Import statements have the general syntax

 import <members> [as <name>] from <path>
-in JS you can leave out <members> from if you only want the side effects
+in JS you can leave out `<members> from` if you only want the side effects

 Python instead has the order from <path> import <members> [as <name>]

 In vanilla CSS, you can import other stylesheets via the non-nested at rule @import.
 @import syntax: @import <path> (<media-query>|<feature-query>);
 For CSS, the <path> may be an <url> or a <string>

+JS supports an import() function that allows dynamic runtime imports. import() returns a promise.

 #### SCSS/Sass